neobeach/middlewares/README.md

 ## How to implement middlewares in neobeach
 To implement middlewares you have to first require them in the `server.js` file.
 After this you have to load them in via `server.loadMiddlewares` functions inside `Runtime`.
-Inside `Runtime` you can decide the order the middlewares are loaded in.
-You can also just collect them all inside an array and load them all in at once.
+You can collect the middleware functions together in one array and load them all at once.

 Example from the `server.js`file.
 ```javascript